List of films based on television programs: Reunion films

+Specials

+Television series that have had standalone episodes as films, from continuations and resolutions of storylines through expanded installments with similar miscellaneous purposes, and specials based on their respective characters and elements for alternative reasons of otherwise.

 Programs re-edited for release as feature-length films

 One or more episodes from the following television programs were edited together for release as a feature film.
 Some of the films add new material, and others do not.